alogia/documents/posts/modern-religion.md

 flowers on the chain.
 But this time something even deeper and more insidious than that of capital was at the source.

-And so now a days, not much is said about one's faith in polite company, and not much is asked.
+The Right had always used religion as something of a political tool being by nature a conservative institution, while the left has tip-toed in quiet ways around the issue and tried to kluge their agenda into some religious language so as to grant an indulgence to the progressive impulse.
+With so much of this at odds with the new Woke understanding and the rest for personal interpretation, now a days not much is said about one's faith in polite company, and not much is asked.
 It is a Don't Ask, Don't Tell for the 21st century.
-Being that at the same time some segment of America was to identify religion as a demarcator of structural oppression, a contrary mood was also afoot which wanted the liberation of all truth subject only to the belief in its reciprocal affirmation.
 One was free, nay encouraged to believe what one will, but in a quiet personal way and to make no great claim of universal truths.
-The critique of the Reformation was that it began with one Pope on the seven hills of Rome and ended with seven popes on every dunghill in Europe; now their is no need of popes as each is to find a spirituality not even bound by some allegiance to *sola scriptura* or any such stricture.
+The critique of the Reformation was that it began with one Pope on the seven hills of Rome and ended with seven popes on every dunghill in Europe; now there is no need of popes as each is to find a spirituality not even bound by some restrictive allegiance to *sola scriptura* or any such stricture.
+One now is to innovate if sincere.

-Actually theological knowledge has always been something suspect[^3], with only white Evangelical Christians managing to get a score above 50% on questions of the Christian faith (all other demographics falling south of half).
-Most congregants it would seem are happy with the conviction that someone, somewhere has worked out the details.
-Since the advent of religious knowledge polling, I know of no country or religion which can claim its adherents show a real concern with any questions above the most basic, and even these are ask too much most of the time.
-The only thing which seemed to invest a section of the US with a new thirst for religious knowledge was the momentary thrust of atheism into the cultural dialog.
-For a moment both sides cracked open their bibles in an arms race that was never won by either while both claimed victory.
-And then the culture moved on bored with the debate.
+In some ways this is to admittedly overstate the case.
+Actually theological knowledge has always been something suspect[^3], with only white Evangelical Christians managing to get a score above 50% in surveys of basic biblical and doctrinal knowledge (all other demographics falling south of half).
+Most congregants have always, it would seem, been happy with the conviction that someone, somewhere has worked out the details and filled in the rest for themselves.
+Since the advent of polling, I know of no country or faith which can claim its adherents show any real concern with questions above the most basic tenants, and even these are asking too much most of the time.
+There is a fundamental reason why, if one has spent any time in church at all, that most preaching is forever on basic level which never seems to progress.
+Like politics, one must stay on message, not deviate from the most over-simple of points, and repeat this ad nauseam if one hopes to make even a basic notion adhere in ones audience.
+The only thing which seemed to invest a section of the US with a new thirst for religious knowledge was the momentary thrust of atheism into the dialog, and this only in some very limited way.
+For that one second both sides cracked open their bibles in an arms race that was never won by either while both claimed victory.
+And then everyone was bored with the debate once again.

 Religion may no longer be best word to describe the current diffusion of ideas.
 For most it now seems a grab bag of bits stolen from a myriad contexts.
-Belief in heaven seems to track pretty consistently at 72% polled, while hell, it turns out, is less certain with only three quarters of those which also claim its opposite[^6].
-God seems permanently popular[^7] at 80%, though I would posit more ill defined than before.
-God has always been more an empty box for a concept than one in-and-of itself.
-Jesus added a theory of mind this abstraction, which allowed a ready anthropomorphization.
-With only a slim majority associating God with the biblical account, the concrete notions of divinity slips back into the undefined.

-One hears too frequently a flippant quoting of Chesterton, *“When men stop believing in God, they don't believe in nothing — they believe in anything.[^9]"* It may indeed be more true than one would think given a critical eye, but maybe also in a diffuse manner than an idiomatic understanding of religion.
-John McWhorter writes of the way a certain demographic has re-imaged the essence of salvation into something which would be denied as such by all, having folded the faith so clandestinely as to be deniable.
-In as much as Protestantism is iconoclastic, desirous of the destruction of the symbols of faith and wishing to tear down the cathedrals and instead make god immanent, they have succeeded beyond their own imagining.

-In the middle-class city-dwelling bubble which I find myself, it is a rare event to find someone who would talk of their faith at, enough either to worry about the bible one way or the other.
 Kierkegaard would complain of the ease in which the Danes held their faith, a passive belief which required no great struggle of self.
-Today apathy extends to any kind of doctrine and instead floats lightly in some vagary which is no longer bounded by a larger theology.

-Religion and politics are the two things which are most held close to the heart, to a sense of self, and yet neither one exists as a rational construct, but both must sit so close because they are in the end pure emotional constructs.
-Both are close in way inexplicable to those who hold them, and this is why they are touchy.
-It is as if asked to explain why one roots for the sports team one does;
-there is no answer, only an emotion inherent in the act.
+Today apathy extends to any kind of doctrine and instead floats lightly in some vagary which is no longer bounded by a larger theology, instead only subject to what one finds appealing.
+Belief in heaven tracks pretty consistently at 72% polled in America, while hell, its more vindictive twin, is less certain with only three quarters of those affirming the first also affirm its opposite[^6].
+God seems permanently popular[^7] at 80% polled, though I would suspect more ill defined than previous years.
+Monotheism has always been more an empty box for a concept than one in-and-of itself.
+Jesus added a theory of mind to the abstraction, allowing a ready anthropomorphization to fill out the bones.
+Yet at the same time, only a steadily declining slim majority associates God with the biblical account.
+What is left of anything concrete when the humanity of God as trinity with Jesus fades, and the whole notion of the divine slips back into the undefined?

+One hears too frequently a flippant quoting of Chesterton, *“When men stop believing in God, they don't believe in nothing — they believe in anything.[^9]"* Yet it may indeed be true when given a wider lens for its object less beholden to an idiomatic understanding of 'religion' as practiced in times past.
+John McWhorter writes in his essay *Antiracism, Our Flawed New Religion[^8]* of the way the most irreligious demographic has re-imaged the essence of sin and salvation into something which would probably be denied by all involved, but in reality folding in a faith so clandestinely as to be contested.
+To the extent that Protestantism has always been iconoclastic, desirous of the destruction of the symbols of faith and wishing to tear down the cathedrals and instead make god immanent, they have succeeded beyond their own imagining, liberating religion from any form of doctrine and spreading it quietly out and into convictions based less in fideism to defined dogmas and more thought of as esoteric enlightenment which has no bounds.

 [^1]: [Gallup - Church attendance hits new two decade low](https://news.gallup.com/poll/248837/church-membership-down-sharply-past-two-decades.aspx)